Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

 \subsection{Covariance structure and Smoothing}

 Generally speaking, imposing a learning bias on the covariance structure of the target can be beneficial for any machine learning algorithm.
 The most known example of this is linear regression fitting under generalized least squares; in this case, the estimated covariance matrix of the errors $\hat{\Omega}$ is used to penalize the model's errors differently.
 This can be readily integrated using a linear response function (as explained in section \ref{sec:hierarchical_th}).
-Under a constant model response, $r(w_l) = w_l$, the covariance structure of the data can be taken into account by means of the quadratic punishment matrix $\Lambda$.
-For example, we can impose a given smoothness of the response using a filtering approach \cite{Kim2009} such as an Hodrick-Prescott filter \cite{DeJong2016}, punishing the discrete second-order derivative of $r$.
-This can be obtained setting $\Lambda = \lambda D^TD$ where $D \in \mathds{R}^{(n_t-2) \times n_t}$ is the second-order difference matrix:
+Under a constant model response, $r(w_l) = w_l$, the covariance structure of the data can be taken into account by means of the quadratic regularization matrix $\Lambda$.
+For example, we can impose a given smoothness of the response using a filtering approach \citep{Kim2009} such as an Hodrick-Prescott filter \citep{DeJong2016}, punishing the discrete second-order derivative of $r$.
+This can be obtained setting $\Lambda = \lambda D^TD$ where $D \in \mathds{R}^{(n_t-2) \times n_t}$ is the second-order difference matrix: \begin{linenomath*} \end{linenomath*} Since under constant response $h = \mathds{I}_{n_t}$ where $\mathds{I}_{n_t}$ is the identity matrix of dimension $n_t$, we have: \begin{linenomath*} \end{linenomath*} where $n_l$ is the number of observations in the current leaf.
+The previous expression can be replaced in \eqref{eq:optimal_response_mgb} and \eqref{eq:optimal_loss_mgb} to retrieve the optimal response and loss of MBT, respectively.